OWASP/samm/Current Releases/head/core/design/d-threat-assessment.md

 Timely update of the application classification in case of changes

 ### Activity
-The application portfolio of an organisation changes, as well as the conditions and constraints in which an application lives (e.g., driven by the company strategy).
+The application portfolio of an organization changes, as well as the conditions and constraints in which an application lives (e.g., driven by the company strategy).
 Periodically review the risk inventory to ensure correctness of the risk evaluations of the different applications.

 Have a periodic review at an enterprise-wide level.
 Also, as your enterprise matures in software assurance, stimulate teams to continuously question which changes in conditions might impact the risk profile.
 For instance, an internal application might become exposed to the internet by a business decision.
 This should trigger the teams to rerun the risk evaluation and update the application risk profile accordingly.